 SCOTT MACAULAY has, with his partner Robin O'Hara, produced and executive produced many award-winning features with directors such as Harmony Korine, Tom Noonan, Alice Wu, Jesse Peretz and James Ponsoldt.

 SHRIHARI SATHE produced Eliza Hittman's It Felt Like Love.He is a co-producer on Partho Sen-Gupta's Arunoday (Sunrise) and Afia Nathaniel's Dukhtar (Daughter).
-He is currently in post-production on his feature directorial debut – Ek Hazarachi Note (1000 Rupee Note).
+Sathe's directorial debut 1000 Rupee Note (Ek Hazarachi Note) has won over 30 awards and is available on Netflix worldwide.

 Best known for her six seasons co-starring on the hit FX series Sons of Anarchy, MAGGIE SIFF (Anna Baskin) made her debut as department store heiress “Rachel Menken” on the award-winning AMC series, Mad Men.
 Also hailed for her work in independent film and on stage, Maggie recently appeared in the Sundance 2013 Dramatic Competition film Concussion.